Phate6660/alrm/README.rst

  + Alarm (set the actual time -- e.g. 5 AM)
  + Stopwatch (set a time -- e.g. 30m)

+- Named pipe for commanding the program (e.g. status/stop)
 - Network support (e.g. file from server or youtube link)
-- REPL for commanding the program (e.g. status/stop)
 - Supply some audio clips along with the program, such as:

  + Annoying shrill alarm tones